redblobgames/circular-obstacle-pathfinding/README.md

 ## Generating surfing edges

-The surfing edges between a pair of circles are the line segments which just kiss the circles; these segments are known as bitangents, and in general, there are four of them for each pair of circles.

 - Given two circles, generate the nodes and edges for the graph
 - bitangents, biarcs
 - pulley problem, belt problem

+The surfing edges between a pair of circles are the line segments which just kiss the circles; these segments are known as bitangents, and in general, there are four of them for each pair of circles.
+The bitangents which cross between the circles are the internal bitangents, while the ones which go along the outside are the external bitangents.

+### Internal bitangents

+Historically, internal bitangents were important for calculating the length of a belt which crosses over two different sized pulleys, and the problem of constructing internal bitangents is known as the belt problem.
+To find the internal bitangents, calculate the angle theta in the diagram below.

 <svg id="belt-problem" width="600" height="300">
   <circle id="belt-circle-1" class="draggable" :cx="A.x" :cy="A.y" :r="A.r" fill="hsl(240,10%,90%)"/>